Mark K. Updegrove

-Mark K. Updegrove (born August 25, 1961) is an American author, historian, journalist, and Presidential Historian for ABC News.
-He is the president and CEO of the LBJ Foundation in Austin, Texas.
+Mark K. Updegrove (born August 25, 1961) is an American author, historian, journalist, and a political analyst and the Presidential Historian for ABC News.
+He is the chairman and CEO of the LBJ Foundation in Austin, Texas.
 Previously, he served as the director of the Lyndon Baines Johnson Library and Museum for eight years.

-He is the author of six books including Make Your Mark: Lessons in Character from Seven Presidents, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
+He has interviewed seven U.S. Presidents and is the author of six books, including Make Your Mark: Lessons in Character from Seven Presidents, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
 Bush and George W. Bush, Second Acts: Presidential Lives and Legacies After the White House, and Incomparable Grace: JFK in the White House.
-He has interviewed 7 U.S. Presidents.

-Updegrove was the executive producer of the 2022 CNN original series LBJ: Triumph and Tragedy and is the host of the PBS show Live From the LBJ Library with Mark Updegrove, which is currently in its second season.
+Updegrove is the host of the PBS show Live From the LBJ Library with Mark Updegrove, which is currently in its third season.
+Season 3 will feature Stacey Abrams, Alec Baldwin, Amy Coney Barrett, Noah Hawley, Richard Linklater, Vice President Mike Pence, Bruce Springsteen, Ringo Starr, and others.